GENERAL APPLICATION QUESTIONS:

 When is the Artist Application Due?

-We are currently accepting applications for the 2015 Festival and for our HAFSessions series.
-The application deadline is January 15th.
-Late applications will be accepted until January 31st with a $20 late fee.
-After that date, any application submitted will be considered for the 2016 festival.
+The application for the 2015 season is now closed.
+We are currently accepting applications for the 2016 Festival and for our HAFSessions series.
+The application deadline is January 15th, 2016.
+Late applications will be accepted until January 31st, 2016, with a $20 late fee.
+All applications currently being submitted are being considered for the 2016 festival.

 Is there a fee for the Artist Application?